WMD-group/WMD-group.github.io/index.markdown

 # Research Themes

 ## Fundamentals
-* Inverse design of materials with predetermined properties
+* Inverse design of materials using artificial intelligence
 * Crystal thermodynamics and phase transformations
 * Ion, electron, and phonon transport in the solid state